epics-docs/epics-docs/specs/EPICSBuildFacility.rst

    JAR_INPUT = $(INSTALL_JAVA)/mytest/three.class
    JAR_MANIFEST = mytest2.mf

-Java native method C header ﬁles
+Java native method C header files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A C header ﬁles for use with java native methods will be created by the javah tool in the O.Common subdirectory by specifying the name of the header ﬁle to be created.
-The name of the java class ﬁle used to generate the header is derived from the name of the header ﬁle.
+A C header files for use with java native methods will be created by the javah tool in the O.Common subdirectory by specifying the name of the header file to be created.
+The name of the java class file used to generate the header is derived from the name of the header file.
-Underscores (_) are used as a header ﬁle name delimiter.
-Command line options for the javah tool can be speciﬁed.
+Underscores (_) are used as a header file name delimiter.
+Command line options for the javah tool can be specified.

-Any of the following can be speciﬁed:
+Any of the following can be specified:

    JAVAINC += <name>.h

-   The <name>.h header ﬁle will be created in the O.Common subdirectory.
+   The <name>.h header file will be created in the O.Common subdirectory.

    USR_JAVAHFLAGS += <name>

    The javah option <name> will be used on the javah tool command line.